dymani/dymani.github.io/_posts/2016-05-13-previous-progress.md

 <h4>To conclude...</h4>

-That's all the stuff I made before this devblog.
-I will make a post here once I have new progress to show you.
+That's all the stuff I made before making this devblog.
+I will write a post here once I have new progress to show you.

 See you! :)